 Your consultant will give you post-surgery instructions to aid recovery and give you all the information you require, answering any questions you may have.

 Your consultant will give you personal instructions on how to take care following the procedure.
 Typically, you will be advised to avoid any vigorous exercise for a few weeks.
 Also, sexual activity should be avoided for 4-6 week depending on various factors.
 Again, your consultant will give you advice to make sure your recovery is as quick and as painless as possible.

-After he completed his higher surgical training in urology he specialized at a high volume stone leading University hospitals - Barts and the London Hospital, Royal London Hospital, Imperial London Hospital and Brighton University Hospital in the surgical treatment of urinary tract stones and endoscopic management of benign and malignant urological diseases.
+After he completed his higher surgical training in urology, he specialised at - Barts and the London Hospital, Royal London Hospital, Imperial London Hospital and Brighton University Hospital in the surgical treatment of urinary tract stones and endoscopic management of benign and malignant urological diseases.

 He was awarded the Certificate of Completion of Training in 2011 and entered onto the Specialist Register of the General Medical Council.

 He is a full member of European Association of Urology (FEBU), Hellenic Association of Urology (FHAU) and Royal College of Surgeons in England (FRCS Eng).

 If you’d like to get started with booking an appointment to talk about circumcision and your requirements or if you’d like to ask us a question about the process you may do so by visiting our Contact Us page.
 There you’ll find phone numbers, hospital addresses and a contact form.
 Alternatively, you can phone the number at the top of the web page or even use the 'Leave a Message' tab at the bottom of the screen.